Melissa (novel)

 Melissa, previously published as George until April 2022, is a children's novel about a young transgender girl written by American author Alex Gino.
 The novel tells the story of Melissa, a fourth-grade girl who is struggling to be herself to the rest of the world.
 The rest of the world sees Melissa as George, a boy.
 Melissa uses the class play, Charlotte's Web, to show her mom that she is a girl by switching roles with her best friend, and playing the part of Charlotte.
-Scholastic first published the novel on August 25, 2015, and it has had a mixed reaction because of its LGBT+ content.
+Scholastic first published the novel on August 25, 2015.
 In 2021, Gino retitled the novel Melissa.

-The novel has received positive feedback from sources such as the New York Times and the National Public Radio for its inclusion of transgender experiences.
+The novel has received positive feedback from sources such as The New York Times, National Public Radio, and Lambda Literary Review for its inclusion of transgender experiences.
 However, the book has remained controversial to some parents and teachers, leading it to be listed on the American Library Association's list of the 10 Most Challenged Books of 2016, 2017, 2018, 2019, and 2020 (topping the list in 2018, 2019, and 2020).
 Common reasons for challenging the book include its sexual references and conflict with "traditional family structure," with some saying schools and libraries should not "put books in a child's hand that require discussion."
 It ultimately became the fifth-most banned book between 2010 and 2020.

 Background

 Alex Gino wrote the novel "because it was the book [they] wanted to read" growing up.
-Gino also wanted to write it because they noticed a lack of transgender middle-grade literature aimed for 3rd-grade to 7th-grade, and they hoped the book would "help transgender children feel less alone."
+Gino also wanted to write it because they noticed a lack of transgender middle-grade literature aimed for 3rd grade to 7th grade, and they hoped the book would "help transgender children feel less alone."
 They wanted to fill this need and teach children about these issues.
 The novel simultaneously is meant to teach non-transgender children to be tolerant of trans people and show children who are trans that there are other people like them going through similar experiences.

 Gino started their work on the book, then titled Girl George, in 2003 and made frequent draft revisions before publication to adjust to the changing social environment toward trans people.
 It had an initial press run in 2015 of 50,000 copies under Scholastic, and was sent out to over 10,000 teachers and children's librarians.
 In the future Gino wants Melissa to become "historical fiction."